Oumaima-Hajji/ETL_project/README.md

 My project contains a "dags" folder :
-- This folder contains the Python files for my Airflow DAGs.It includes :
+- This folder contains the Python files for my Airflow DAGs.
+It includes :
     -  daily_weather_update_dag.py

         The architecture of the DAG is as follows :